 The prices depend on the demand and supply forces in the ever-changing markets.
-They also depend on the availability of Girl Scout Programs in the regional places.
+They also depend on the availability of Girl Scout Programs in the region in question.

 In 2021, the group partnered with GrubHub to provide contactless deliveries and pickup services even in 2022 and onwards.
-This year, they’re collaborating with DoorDash to accomplish the same thing, with local Girl Scouts monitoring and managing the sales.
+Since then, they’re collaborating with DoorDash to accomplish the same thing, with local Girl Scouts monitoring and managing the sales.